openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/interstitialNucleusOfCajal
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Interstitial nucleus of Cajal' is a brainstem nucleus and midbrain nucleus.
-It is part of the midbrain tegmentum.
+   :definition: Is a brainstem nucleus and midbrain nucleus.
+Is part of the midbrain tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002551) ('is_a' and 'relationship')]
-   :description: The largest and most prominent of the cell groups of the medial longitudinal fasciculus
+   :description: The largest and most prominent of the cell groups of the medial longitudinal fasciculus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002551)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105625
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002551#interstitial-nucleus-of-cajal-1
    :name: interstitial nucleus of Cajal